UNITED24 - Make a charitable donation in support of Ukraine!

 Moldova - Politics 2024

-The 2024 presidential election in Moldova is scheduled for October 20, 2024, and will be held in conjunction with a referendum on the country's potential membership in the European Union.
+The 2024 presidential election in Moldova was scheduled for October 20, 2024, and was held in conjunction with a referendum on the country's potential membership in the European Union.
 This election is highly significant as it will determine Moldova's political trajectory amidst ongoing challenges, including substantial Russian interference and internal political strife.
 President Maia Sandu, who is running for re-election, is a strong advocate for EU integration.
 Her administration has faced persistent efforts by Russia to undermine Moldova's democratic institutions and support for pro-European policies.
 These efforts include spreading disinformation, supporting opposition candidates, and inciting protests against the current government.

 The referendum on EU membership, which will be held alongside the presidential election, aims to solidify Moldova's commitment to joining the European Union.
 This move has broad support among pro-European citizens, although there are significant pro-Russian sentiments within the country, particularly in regions like Gagauzia.
 The election and referendum are seen as pivotal moments for Moldova, as they will not only decide the leadership but also the future direction of the country's foreign policy and its alignment with either European or Russian spheres of influence.